hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 -----------------

 This app will launch a shell on (one of) the requested node(s), allowing you to use these compute resources from within a Linux terminal.
-This is different than the shell you get in the "Clusters" menu, which directs you towards one of the login nodes.
+This is different than the shell you get in the "Clusters - Login Server Shell Access" menu, which directs you towards one of the login nodes.

-Jupyter Lab
+JupyterLab
 -----------

 With this app you can use and create Jupyter Notebooks.
 This can be handy both for R and Python coding.
+In the app resource form, besides the normal choices (:ref:`see above <interactive-apps>`), you can also choose a 'Toolchain year' from a drop-down menu, like `2023a`.
+Based on that choice, a correct JupyterLab module will be loaded together with its dependencies (specifically Python).
+To reproduce your numerical results at any time in the future, make sure you stick to choosing the same 'Toolchain year'.

+Furthermore, you may optionally choose to load ``SciPy-bundle`` (for ``scipy``, ``numpy``, ``pandas`` packages and more) and/or ``matplotlib`` in your environment from the same 'Toolchain year'.

+Once you launch a JupyterLab session, you get a default kernel called ``Python 3 (ipykernel)``.
+This kernel, in addition to the Python standard API, would enable using extra packages from from ``SciPy-bundle`` and/or ``matplotlib``, if you already selected them.
+However, for using other

-There are two kernels already available, being a Python and a
+There are two kernels already available, being a Python and a R kernel.
-R kernel.
 The Python and R versions that are used for this, are the versions located in ``/usr/bin``.
 While you can use these to do some testing, it is not recommended to work with these.
 It is better to work with conda environments in this case.
 You should :ref:`install miniconda <install_miniconda_python>` if you have not installed it yet.
 When you do not have any conda environments and their associated kernels, both the Python and R installation will default to the ``~/miniconda3/bin/...`` installation.